standardgalactic/zet/_papers/SiPS_06.md

     window scheduling for MAX-Log-MAP component decoder that matches well with the DSP architecture.
-Finally, we present a software implementation of Turbo decoder for W-CDMA on the DSP architecture and show that it achieves 2Mbps decoding throughput.}
+Finally, we present a software implementation of Turbo decoder for W-CDMA on the DSP architecture and show that it achieves 2Mbps decoding throughput.
+    }
         , affiliation = {ARM Ltd and University of Michigan and Arizona State University}
         , ar_file = {SiPS_06}
         , ar_shortname = {SiPS 06}